fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - It MUST be set to the ``client_id``.
       - :rfc:`9126` and :rfc:`7519`.
     * - **aud**
-      - It MUST be set to the identifier of the PID/(Q)EAA Provider.
+      - It MUST be set to the identifier of the Credential Issuer.
       - :rfc:`9126` and :rfc:`7519`.
     * - **exp**
       - UNIX Timestamp with the expiry time of the JWT.
 The claim value MUST be not greater than 300 seconds from the issuance time.